jcaviness1/FirstDocker/README.md

 # FirstDocker
-Very first time using docker by creating a web server
+Very first time using docker by creating a web server Utilizes node js, javascript and sh